iterative/dvc.org/static/docs/user-guide/dvc-file-format.md

 # DVC-File Format

-When you add a file (with `dvc add`) or a stage (with `dvc run`) to the [pipeline](https://dvc.org/doc/get-started/pipeline), DVC creates a special `.dvc` file that contains all the needed information to track your data.
-The file itself is in a simple YAML format and could be easily written or altered manually.
+When you add a file (with `dvc add`) or a command (with `dvc run`) to the [pipeline](https://dvc.org/doc/get-started/pipeline), DVC creates a special text file with the `.dvc` extension (e.g. `process.dvc`), a.k.a. a **stage file** that contains all the needed information to track your data.
+The file itself contains a simple YAML format that could be easily written or altered manually.

 Check the [Syntax Highlighting](/doc/user-guide/plugins) to enable the highlighting for your editor.